Kejriwal apologises to Majithia over drugs charge; 'meek surrender' cry AAP's Punjab leaders

 "I had said from the beginning that either he will say sorry or he will go to jail.
 Sending someone to jail is not my intention," he asserted.

-It is indeed a historical moment that a sitting chief minister has submitted a written apology in court withdrawing all statements he made against me,"said Majithia.
+It is indeed a historical moment that a sitting chief minister has submitted a written apology in court withdrawing all statements he made against me," said Majithia.

 The SAD leader said although it was "very torturous journey" for him as he battled the allegations.
-"The AAP, however, did not benefit as their candidate lost his security forfeited in my constitutency," he said.
+"The AAP, however, did not benefit as their candidate lost his security forfeited in my constituency," he said.

-Majithia said the entire controversy had taken a toll on his mother, whom he lost, because she could not understand this kind of politics.
+Majithia said the entire controversy had taken a toll on his mother, whom he lost because she could not understand this kind of politics.
 My wife also went through a difficult phase, I thank the almighty that this chapter has ended and truth has prevailed, he said.

 "If my two little kids were asked in school that your father does such things, you can imagine what could have been my position.
 What answer I could have given to them," he said.